USEPA/epanet-manual/docs/4_EPANET_workspace.rst

   +---------------+------------------------------------------------------+
   | Exit          | Exits EPANET                                         |
   +---------------+------------------------------------------------------+
+..

 **Edit Menu**

    The Edit Menu contains commands for editing and copying.
+The commands for the Edit Menu are shown in :numref:`table-Edit_Menu_Commands` below.

+.. _table-Edit_Menu_Commands:
+.. table:: Edit Menu Commands

   +-----------------------------------+-----------------------------------+
   | *Command*                         | *Description*                     |